kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Readme.md

 # Data science and Machine Learning - I

-Data science and machine learning encompass expansive domains, each characterized by significant depth.
-Here I want to introduce both of them on high level and lay out the foundational knowledge required for both and advanced topics further down the line.
+Data science and machine learning include broad topics, each with great depth.
+Here I want to introduce both of them on high level and lay out the foundational knowledge required for both and upcoming advanced topics.

 **In this section, we are going to cover the following topics**: